klokantech/www.iifserver.com/how-to.md

 ---
 layout: how-to
-title: How-to
+title: How to
-keywords: KlokanStorage, strorage, iiif, hosting
+keywords: Jpeg2000, TIFF
 description:
 ---